appanp/supply-chain-fundas/supply_chain_terminology.md

 - [AIOI has developed Pick to Light System applying Microwave Remote Power Transfer technology first time in the industry.](https://hello-aioi.com/en/news_events/news/aioi-has-developed-pick-to-light-system-applying-microwave-remote-power-transfer-technology-first-time-in-the-industry/)

 **Picking**: The act of picking the products required for a fulfillment order in the required quantity.
 There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
 This is a warehouse operation.

-**Picking and Packing**: .
-This is a WMS feature.
-TODO
+**Picking and Pass**: A process in which forward piece-picking locations are grouped into zones, and operators in each zone pick items into a carton or tote in their zones, and then “pass” the carton or tote to a picker in the next zone, often assisted by a roller conveyor.
+This is a WMS operation.

-**Putaway**: TODO
+**Putaway**: Putaway is a process that involves receiving inventory in a warehouse or distribution center, organizing it, and then storing it in its designated location.
+The goal is to ensure that the right items are stored in the optimal storage location and that they are easily accessible when needed.
+Putaway is a key component of an effective warehouse inventory management system and it can have a major impact on how quickly goods are located and retrieved.
+For more info, refer to [this link](https://www.cadretech.com/blog/warehouse-putaway-process).

 **Put-to-Light System**: Often referred to as “pick-to-light in reverse,” a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
 (As opposed to a pick-to-light system, where lights direct operators to stock keeping unit/SKU locations to select, or “pick,” items.)